-We love free speech, and we don't censor content based on political or ideological point of view or of a critical nature.
+We love free speech and we don't censor content based on political or ideological point of view or of a critical nature.
 We do reserve the right to delete content that is off-topic, "spammy" in nature, abusive, uses excessive foul language, or includes ad hominem attacks.
 Frankly, we want content to be nice, constructive thoughts on how to create more great social change!
 So when we see someone post an ad for a free credit report score, we yank it.
 And, if you see content like this, please help us maintain our community by flagging it.

 Personal Attacks: It's not cool to launch personal attacks.
 Seriously.
 We're a charity trying to make the world a better place!
 Be nice to authors, other users, or any individual.
 We also don't tolerate persistent trolling or mindless abuse.
 The Those In Need community discusses topics by furthering the conversation maturely and informing the participants with resourceful and constructive ideas.
-Hate speech.
 Racism, sexism and homophobia will not be tolerated!

-No Spam.
-Spam in all forms is gross.
+No Spam: Spam in all forms is gross.
 It will be removed from our fridge, our shelves, our website, and anywhere else we find it lurking.
 Smear Tactics.
 Although we acknowledge criticism of our articles, our writers, and any other content or person represented on the Services, we will not allow misrepresentation.
 We will distinguish between constructive arguments and smear tactics.

-Relevancy.
-Please keep conversations relevant.
+Relevancy: Please keep conversations relevant.
 Off-topic content is subject to removal in order to keep the thread on track.